 Lunch

-It makes sense for lunch not to be included in the room rate; presumably, guests will spend their days exploring the region or going on tours.
+It makes sense that lunch is not included in the room rate; presumably, guests will spend their days exploring the region or going on tours.
+Alejandra and I were happy to do neither, having already spent time on the coast doing those things.

 During my 2011 visit, following my night in Parque Tayrona, I took a three-day 4x4 trip to La Guajira, a desert in the northernmost part of Colombia on Venezuela's border.